sf-wdi-24/rails_bog_app/readme.md

 #### 4. Define a route to `update` a specific creature

 The update route will use the `id` of the creature to be updated.
-In Express, we decided between `PUT /creatures/:id` and `PATCH /creatures/:id`, depending on the type of update we wanted to do.
+In Express, you decided between `PUT /creatures/:id` and `PATCH /creatures/:id`, depending on the type of update you wanted to do.
 When you add `:update` to your `resources :creatures`, Rails creates both the `PUT` and the `PATCH` routes!

 ```ruby
 #